Smart (marque): Pre-launch (1994–1997)

 One of the first controversies at MCC was the name of the car itself.
 Nicolas Hayek insisted it retain Swatch in some way: "Swatchmobile", or "Swatch Car".
-Daimler-Benz refused, and pushed for a neutral name.
+Daimler-Benz refused and pushed for a neutral name.
 The final selection was Smart, an acronym that had been previously used internally by MCC for *S*watch *M*ercedes *Art*.

 By May 1994, the co-directors had identified 74 potential sites for the assembly plant.
 The final site was announced on 20 December 1994: Hambach, France.
 The purpose-built factory quickly gained the nickname "Smartville".

-In 1995, Tomforde devised a modular system of assembly for the car, insisting suppliers design and assemble, and even install their own modules onto the final car, at the new plant using their own employees thus reducing the cost overhead for the parent companies and divesting MCC of the financial and legal liabilities for those parts.
+In 1995, Tomforde devised a modular system of assembly for the car, insisting that suppliers design and assemble and even install their own modules onto the final car at the new plant, using their own employees and thus reducing the cost overhead for the parent companies and divesting MCC of the financial and legal liabilities for those parts.
 It also provided a fiscal framework whereby MCC could share the development costs with the suppliers, rather than having to fund the entire project themselves.
 MCC secured contracts with suppliers to design and supply almost all parts of the car: seats by Faurecia, interiors by VDO, chassis and door modules by Magna, door panels by Dynamit Nobel, and suspension by Krupp.

-Despite offloading a substantial amount of the development on the suppliers MCC required more capital.
+Despite offloading a substantial amount of the development on the suppliers, MCC required more capital.
 Recapitalization by Daimler-Benz increased their share of ownership in the company to 81% by 1996, leaving SMH with only the remaining 19%.

 The assembly plant opened on 27 October 1997, with a ceremonial ribbon-cutting by then-French President Jacques Chirac and German Chancellor Helmut Kohl.
-Introduction of the new Smart City-Coupé was planned for March 1998, however dynamic instability of the prototypes prompted Daimler-Benz to announce postponing the launch until October 1998.
+Introduction of the new Smart City-Coupé was planned for March 1998; however, dynamic instability of the prototypes prompted Daimler-Benz to announce postponing the launch until October 1998.
 Johann Tomforde was replaced as chief engineer by Gerhard Fritz.
 Fritz lowered the centre of gravity, widened the track, stiffened the suspension, changed the steering, and added ballast weight to the front of the car in order to increase its stability in emergency avoidance manoeuvres (notably the Swedish "moose test").

 The car launched successfully in nine European countries in October 1998, but the final design did not fulfill Hayek's expectations.
-Hayek pushed for a hybrid drivetrain but the final product used a relatively conventional gasoline engine.
-Shortly afterward Daimler-Benz bought out SMH's remaining stake in the company.
+Hayek pushed for a hybrid drivetrain, but the final product used a relatively conventional gasoline engine.
+Shortly afterward, Daimler-Benz bought out SMH's remaining stake in the company.
 MCC was now a wholly owned subsidiary of Daimler-Benz (which soon merged with Chrysler Corporation to become DaimlerChrysler).
 The office in Biel was shut down and operations were consolidated at the MCC GmbH design centre in Germany.
 On 1 January 1999, MCC GmbH changed its name to MCC smart GmbH, and by 2000, it dropped the last vestiges of the association with SMH, becoming smart GmbH.